 Tyne Dock Arches….

 Kennie Chow: One of the major dare’s that we had was that along the arches was a ledge and above the arches was several little arches which you can get inside.
-But the only way you could actually get inside was to actually physicaly shimmy across the ledge.
+But the only way you could actually get inside was to actually physically shimmy across the ledge.

 Stephen Wilson: Used to play in the arches a lot.
 Was a great playground, very dangerous.
 We used to climb to the top and go into the little arches at the top.
 Which were yer access point, you could climb and go down but was quite a big drop.
 And inside it was chocka block with bricks and rubble.

 Sheila Ross: The arches we thought were exciting cos you could get an echo in them.
 They were long, dark, very dingy.
 I mean they went for quite a distance.
-That distance from where Jarrow and Tyne Dock is, is quite a distance.
+That distance from where Jarrow and Tyne Dock are, is quite a distance.

 Paul Freeman: They were quite busy cos they were for taking the railways in and out of the docks.
-So the road went through the arches and the railways went over the top so they were filthy.
+So, the road went through the arches and the railways went over the top, so they were filthy.
 But as children they were fantastic things to play in.

-When I retired I started doing watercolours and painted places of Tyne Dock where I remembered and the arches was one of the main one’s.
+When I retired, I started doing watercolours and painted places of Tyne Dock where I remembered, and the arches was one of the main one’s.

-Alex Donaldson: For all the old dilapidated houses, no bathrooms and outside toilets I think there was still a comradeship, a friendliness about the place.
+Alex Donaldson: For all the old, dilapidated houses, no bathrooms and outside toilets I think there was still a comradeship, a friendliness about the place.
 People were very close then, you knew who your neighbours where they were just next door living on top of each other (laughs).

-In the ‘60s the river Tyne was still quite as busy as when I lived in Hudson Street.
+In the ‘60s the River Tyne was still quite as busy as when I lived in Hudson Street.
 I can remember foreign seaman coming out of the dock’s during the day or later in the evening.
 They used to board the trolley bus that was stood there.
 I’ve still got happy memories of old Tyne Dock.

-Sheila Ross: But it was all pub’s.
+Sheila Ross: But it was all pubs.
 And they were not pub’s we would go into.
 Me motha’ wouldn’t even go into them, they were men’s pubs.
-For the dockers and the sailor’s who would come from all over the world.
+For the dockers and the sailors who would come from all over the world.

 The best place where we used to get a good laugh when we were boys was a café called the Café Norge.
 And it was supposedly a place of ill repute.
-Because in those days there was lot’s of Norwegian and Swedish ship’s used to come into Tyne Dock and the crew’s used to frequent that place.
+Because in those days there was lots of Norwegian and Swedish ships used to come into Tyne Dock and the crew’s used to frequent that place.

 Paul Freeman: Now if you carried on up Hudson Street you came to another boarded out shop and a house where all these ladies used to live.
 Me sister Sheila and me used to get pennies off them, they were a lovely set of lasses.

-Sheila Ross: So we used to sit on the step at the bottom of the flat and there was some ladies used to come past, always very nice, give us sixpence each.
+Sheila Ross: So, we used to sit on the step at the bottom of the flat and there was some ladies used to come past, always very nice, give us sixpence each.